cartesi/docs/cartesi-rollups/core-concepts/mainnet.md

 ## Security

-The Cartesi Rollups infrastructure is being built based on careful design decisions and a strong code review process that aligns with the mainstream dogma of blockchain technology.
+The Cartesi Rollups infrastructure is being built based on careful design decisions and a robust code review process that aligns with the mainstream dogma of blockchain technology.

-When it comes to dApp safety, the developers must also implement the same level of concern in their process.
-A culture of code reviews, auditing, and extensively testing their code is paramount to avoid hacks or bugs that would lead to loss of funds from users.
+When it comes to dApp safety, developers must also implement the same level of concern in their process.
+A culture of code reviews, auditing, and extensively testing their code is paramount to avoid hacks or bugs that could lead to user funds being lost.

-**The Honeypot** is a dApp designed to demonstrate the security capabilities of Cartesi Rollups.
+**The Honeypot** is a dApp designed to demonstrate Cartesi Rollups’ security capabilities.

 As the Honeypot is tested and fortified, users and developers will have increased confidence in the security of Cartesi Rollups.
 Want to help test the security of Cartesi Rollups?
 [Try your hand at cracking the Honeypot](https://honeypot.cartesi.io/).

 ## Scams
-Like Ethereum, Cartesi Rollups are permissionless—anybody can deploy any smart contract code they want.
-Interact with contracts on Cartesi Rollups precisely as you do with Ethereum, only doing so if you’ve independently verified that the application is secure.
+Like Ethereum, Cartesi Rollups are permissionless—anybody can deploy any smart contract code.
+You can interact with contracts on Cartesi Rollups precisely as you do with Ethereum, but only if you’ve independently verified that the application is secure.